 The Habit Loop — Charles Duhigg

 Charles Duhigg’s framework describes habits as "habit loops" consisting of a cue, a routine, and a reward.
 The methodology emphasizes diagnosing these circuits to facilitate behavioral change through routine substitution rather than sheer willpower.
+Key concepts include "keystone habits," which are small changes that generate systemic ripple effects across individuals and organizations.
+By manipulating environmental cues and leveraging social reinforcement, practitioners can design more effective systems for performance and discipline.

 Related Plans & Challenges